Seismic

 Seismic is one of the most important tools available to the petroleum geologist.
 It is a method used to determine the depth and orientation of rock formations without actually having to drill a well.

-Although the working mechanics of seismic are extremely complicated, the concept is simple.
+Although the working mechanics of the process are extremely complicated, the concept is simple.

 A source of energy is applied at the surface of the ground.
 This energy may be applied by a thumper truck, which uses a large, heavy iron plate to strike the ground.
 Sometimes, the source will be dynamite, placed in a shallow hole and exploded.